-Table 2: SolarShare Company Descriptions
+Table 3: SolarShare Company Descriptions

-ENTITY DESCRIPTION SolarShare The parent co-operative that owns some of the projects outright, others through its SPVs, CSA 1, CSA 2 and CSA 4, and three projects through two different joint ventures.
-Solar Bonds and interest are repaid from the revenues from all of the projects.
+ENTITY DESCRIPTION SolarShare The parent co-operative that owns some of the Projects outright, others through its SPVs, CSA 1, CSA 2, CSA 4 and CSA 5, and three Projects through two different joint ventures.
+Solar Bonds and interest are repaid from the revenues from all of the Projects.
 Community Solar Assets 1 (CSA 1) An SPV that holds FIT projects pursuant to FIT 1 Contracts.
 SolarShare is the sole shareholder of CSA 1.
-The Debt Financing provided to CSA 1 for the FIT projects that it owns was provided by Equitable Life Insurance Company and is secured by the project assets held within CSA 1 only.
-The assets of the projects held directly by SolarShare and the assets of the projects held within CSA 2 and CSA 4 are not included in the security for the Debt Financing provided by Equitable Life Insurance Company.
+The Debt Financing provided to CSA 1 for the FIT projects that it owns was provided by Equitable Life Insurance Company and is secured by the Project assets held within CSA 1 only.
+The assets of the Projects held directly by SolarShare and the assets of the Projects held within CSA 2, CSA 4 and CSA 5 are not included in the security for the Debt Financing provided by Equitable Life Insurance Company.
 Community Solar Assets 2 (CSA 2) An SPV that holds FIT Projects pursuant to FIT 2 and FIT 3 Contracts.
 SolarShare is the sole shareholder of CSA 2.
-The Debt Financing provided to CSA 2 for the FIT projects that it owns was provided by CorpFinance International and is secured by the project assets held within CSA 2 only.
-The projects held directly by SolarShare and those within CSA 1 and CSA 4 are not included in the security for the Debt Financing provided by CorpFinance International.
+The Debt Financing provided to CSA 2 for the FIT Projects that it owns was provided by CorpFinance International and is secured by the Project assets held within CSA 2 only.
+The projects held directly by SolarShare and those within CSA 1, CSA 4 and CSA 5 are not included in the security for the Debt Financing provided by CorpFinance International.
 Community Solar Assets 4 (CSA 4) An SPV that holds FIT projects pursuant to FIT 3 Contracts.
 SolarShare is the sole shareholder of CSA 4.
 There is currently no Debt Financing outstanding in place for CSA 4.
+Community Solar Assets 5 (CSA 5) An SPV that holds a FIT project pursuant to a FIT 2 Contract.
+SolarShare is the sole shareholder of CSA 5.
+There is currently no Debt Financing outstanding in place for CSA 5.
 SolarShare owns a 50.9% interest in a joint venture that operates two FIT projects, 111 Van Kirk and 153 Van Kirk, which are both the subject of FIT 2 contracts.
 Joint Ventures SolarShare also owns a 51% interest in a joint venture that operates a FIT project, referred to as Claremont which is the subject of a FIT 1 Contract.
 The other joint venturers are the local distribution company and the project developer.